-We also need to identify different requirements for belief-like and desire-like states that inform behaviours as discussed (incompletely) in [2005Sloman et al.Sloman, Chrisley, and Scheutz].
+We also need to identify different requirements for belief-like and desire-like states that inform behaviours as discussed (incompletely) in Sloman et al. (2005).
 Changes in the environment can affect the goals that are essential or useful for an organism to pursue.
 In some cases goals remain the same, but the information processing and behaviours required to achieve them change: for example if drought or competition makes a certain kind of fruit more scarce, requiring the animals to travel further, climb higher up trees, and in some cases physically engage with competitors attempting to obtain the same food.

 In other cases, changes in the environment may produce new constraints or new opportunities, making it useful to acquire new types of goal.
 For example, a new kind of food may become available, and if food is scarce the species that acquire desires to find and consume the new food will benefit.
 However, the physical actions required to obtain and consume that food (e.g. breaking open a shell) may benefit from new forms of control, thereby allowing yet another genetic change to be useful - if it occurs.

 Even if neither the environment nor the sensorimotor morphology of a species changes, changes in the mode of processing of the information available may provide benefits, for example

-- acquiring new ways of learning correlations linking contents of sensorimotor signals - acquiring new actions that provide or refine information about the environment e.g. approaching objects, viewing them from new locations, rotating them, acting on them by prodding, pushing, squeezing, twisting, pulling apart, etc. [1966Gibson,1979Gibson]. - developing a new ontology and mapping old information into the new ontology (e.g. developing an exo-somatic ontology of 3-D structures and processes that exist independently of being sensed, developing an ontology that allows information about the past or the future or states of affairs out of sight to be represented). - developing new explanatory theories about the materials, structures, processes, and causal interactions in the environment. - developing ways of exploring future possible actions to find good plans before initiating behaviours [1943Craik, 2006Sloman]. - developing new meta-semantic competences that allow the information processing of other organisms to be taken into account (e.g. prey, predators, conspecifics, offspring, mates).
+- acquiring new ways of learning correlations linking contents of sensorimotor signals - acquiring new actions that provide or refine information about the environment e.g. approaching objects, viewing them from new locations, rotating them, acting on them by prodding, pushing, squeezing, twisting, pulling apart, etc. Gibson (1966, 1979). - developing a new ontology and mapping old information into the new ontology (e.g. developing an exo-somatic ontology of 3-D structures and processes that exist independently of being sensed, developing an ontology that allows information about the past or the future or states of affairs out of sight to be represented). - developing new explanatory theories about the materials, structures, processes, and causal interactions in the environment. - developing ways of exploring future possible actions to find good plans before initiating behaviours Craik (1943); Sloman (2006). - developing new meta-semantic competences that allow the information processing of other organisms to be taken into account (e.g. prey, predators, conspecifics, offspring, mates).

-9 Monitoring and controlling virtual machinery
+9. Monitoring and controlling virtual machinery

 Some of those developments produce new needs for informed control or detailed monitoring of information-processing.
 This can include operations on the intermediate virtual machine structures in perceptual sub-systems.
-Contributions to other parts of the Turing collection point out that such biological developments involving virtual machinery can explain philosophically puzzling features of animal (including human) minds, such as the existence of "qualia"; and also enhance our still incomplete understanding of requirements for future machines rivalling biological intelligence.
+Contributions to parts 1 and 3 of this volume point out that such biological developments involving virtual machinery can explain philosophically puzzling features of animal (including human) minds, such as the existence of "qualia"; and also enhance our still incomplete understanding of requirements for future machines rivalling biological intelligence.
+We need to explore the space of possible minds, and the different requirements different sorts of minds need to satisfy - a very difficult task, since many of the requirements are unobvious.
+In particular, I hope it is now clear that not all the requirements for embodied organisms (and future robots) are concerned with real-time, continuous, online interactions with the immediate environment, except for very simple organisms with very simple sensorymotor capabilities Sloman (2006, 2009).